lbasseto/meyran-open-food-facts/README.md

 There are a lot of questions to answer.
 Here are a few examples of topics and correlated questions:

 General questions
-* Where in the food with the most additives sold?
+* Where is food with the most additives sold?
 * What is the proportion of palm oil or ingredients derived palm oil in products with a high quantity of fat or sugar?
 * What are the most common ingredients per region?